codecrafters-io/grep-tester/docs/grep-breakdown.md

 ./your_program.sh
 ```

-It will then run a grep command on a non-existent directory:
+It will then run multiple `grep` commands on non-existent directories:

 ```
 $ grep "include" foo/